woohoolabs/yin/README.md

 #### Loading relationship data efficiently

 Sometimes it can be beneficent or necessary to fine-tune the returned relationships' data.
 A possible scenario might be when you have a "to-many" relationship with lots of items.
-In this case you might want to only return a data key of a relationship' when the relationship itself is included in the response.
-This optimization can save you bandwidth with omitting the resource linkage.
+In this case you might only want to return a data key of a relationship when the relationship itself is included in the response.
+This optimization can save you bandwidth by omitting resource linkage.

 An example is extracted from the [`UserResourceTransformer`](https://github.com/woohoolabs/yin/blob/master/examples/User/JsonApi/Resource/UserResourceTransformer.php) example class: